Melinda Kane

 Melinda Kane is an American Democratic Party politician who represents the 6th Legislative District in the New Jersey General Assembly.
 Kane was selected by a special convention to fill the vacancy following Pamela Rosen Lampitt's resignation to become the Camden County Clerk in 2025.
 Kane had previously served on the Camden County Board of County Commissioners.

 Early life and education

 Kane earned a Bachelor of Arts in special and elementary education from the State University of New York at Geneseo and post graduate studies in Educational Social Work at Widener University.
+She is Jewish.

 Political career

 New Jersey General Assembly

 Kane was first sworn in to the Assembly on January 23, 2025, and won her first full term as an Assemblywoman in the November 2025 general election.
 She serves in the General Assembly on the Appropriations; Health; and the Military and Veterans' Affairs committees.

 Personal life

 Kane is a Gold Star Mother.